Disclaimer: This post contains affiliate links. If you make a purchase using one of these links, I make a small commission.

 I love the flavor in New Holland’s Knickerbocker Gin.
 If you can’t find New Holland, Bombay Gin would be a delicious substitute.
 If you’re new to gin, try Aviation Gin or Beefeater Gin.
 Both have mild profiles without strong juniper (“pine tree”) notes.

 The honey syrup should be cold when you use it, so make it earlier in the day - or a day in advance - so it has time to chill completely in the refrigerator.
 I often make my syrups in the morning in order to have them ready for happy hour.
-For details on how to make honey syrup, including instructions for cooling it quickly, see my DIY Cocktail Syrups page.
+For details on how to make honey syrup, including instructions for cooling it quickly, see my DIY Simple Syrup page.

 Double straining - straining your drink from the shaker, through a fine mesh sieve, and into your glass - keeps out any small mint or ice pieces that would otherwise get into your glass.
 If you don’t mind these small pieces being in your drink, feel free to skip this step and strain your drink from the cocktail shaker directly into your glass.